Bognar/bognar.old/_posts/2021-02-10-group-policy-management-for-helpdesk.markdown

 For this step, you will need admin rights and start the Registry editor.
 Navigate to the location HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion and delete the folder called Group Policy.
 After this step is finished, try again to run GPUPDATE /force command in CMD and restart the device and the issue should be resolved.

+I hope this short info will help someone like junior or entry level employee and good luck.